 Action 4.1.1 Compare and compile information on existing ocean research priorities among government and other organizations

 The IOC will compile and make available, through electronic means, the existing national (and/or regional) ocean research plans.
 This could be done through the GOSR (Global Ocean Science Report).
-Understanding the range of priorities across industry, society and government could guide scientists as to how their scientific priorities align with societal needs. .
+Understanding the range of priorities across industry, society and government could guide scientists as to how their scientific priorities align with societal needs.
+The IOC will also encourage the efforts to standardise training materials globally and to develop an electronic-based platform related to various marine data and information that will be very helpful, particularly to make up training material, analysis and comparison practice which fulfil the Infrastructure Essential Challenge 8 of the Decade.

 Activity 4.2 Developing national marine science management procedures and national policies